thibaudatl/training-api/asset_exercise.md

-# Assets Manager demo 4.0
+# Assets Manager 4.0

-How to demo the asset manager 4.0 new features
+Let's lean about the new features of the Asset Manager

-We will demo the naming convention and product link rule features, as well as the transformation feature.
+Here is a step by step process to create a product link rule, that will automatically link your uploaded assets to the products.
+This process has constraints, but used correctly, assigning products to assets can completely disapear from your workflow.

 # Pre-reqs
 ## Asset family